Congratulations on receiving an offer to study at UTS!

-If you have received an unrestricted/unconditional letter of offer from UTS and you wish to accept please complete and return the Acceptance Form included in your letter.
+If you have received an unrestricted/unconditional letter of offer from UTS and you wish to accept it, please complete and return the Acceptance form included in your letter.

-International students can pay their fees using any of the following methods:
+As an international student you can pay your fees using any of the following methods:

-- Credit Card – Only available to students who were previously enrolled at UTS.
+- Credit Card – this option is only available to students who were previously enrolled at UTS.

 NOTE: if you are under 18 years of age, special conditions apply to accepting your offer.